sveltia/sveltia-cms/README.md

 You can use Sveltia CMS with a local Git repository, just like the [beta feature](https://decapcms.org/docs/beta-features/#working-with-a-local-git-repository) in Netlify/Decap CMS, but Sveltia CMS has simplified the workflow by removing the need for additional configuration (the `local_backend` property) and proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in [some modern browsers](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).

-1. Launch the local development server for your frontend framework, typically with `npm run dev`.
+1. Launch the local development server for your frontend framework, typically with `npm run dev` or `pnpm dev`.
 1. Visit `http://localhost:[port]/admin/index.html` with Chrome or Edge.
-The port number depends on your framework.
+The port number varies by framework.
 1. Click “Work with Local Repository” and select the project’s root directory once prompted.
-1. Make some changes on Sveltia CMS.
+1. Make some changes to your content on Sveltia CMS.
 1. See if the produced changes look good using `git diff` or a GUI like [GitHub Desktop](https://desktop.github.com/).
 1. Commit and push the changes if satisfied, or discard them if you’re just testing.